 Requirement assessment

-Some of tickets arriving to software support are classified (either initially or during their analysis) as requirements requesting additional functionality.
+Some of tickets arriving to software support are classified (either initially or during their analysis) as requirements requesting new functionality.
 In addition, resolving incident tickets may yield further requirements on functionality.
-The team assesses such requirements in terms of estimated effort to implement.
+The software support team assesses such requirements in terms of estimated effort to implement the requested changes.
 If the effort is not large, the requirements are assigned to the 3rd line support as low priority tickets.
-On the contrary, in the case of considerable estimated effort a ticket is spawned through the standard EGI requirements gathering channel – the requirements queue in EGI RT
+On the contrary, in the case of considerable estimated effort a ticket is spawned through the standard EGI requirements gathering channel – the requirements queue in EGI RT.

 On the other hand, the requirement evaluation team of EGI may need to request the team expertise to assess an arriving requirement.
 Technically, this is processed as a ticket submitted to GGUS which is analyzed, commented properly, and closed then.
 Again, such requests are quite rare, not consuming large effort.
-The most important case in PY3 was the discussion of integration of the Globus Online file transfer service with EGI storage sites.
+The most important case in PY3 was the discussion of integration of the Globus Online file transfer service with EGI storage services relying on the SRM OGF standard.

 Feedback to EGI Operations and production of documentation

-Some of issues identified during ticket resolution may not affect the individual submitter only but they have broader impact.
+Some of the issues identified during ticket resolution may not affect the individual submitter only but can have a broader impact.
 In order to make the EGI operations teams and users aware of such issues, the software support team provides digests of such problems.
 In particular, symptoms, impact, and possible workarounds are documented and the issues are reported to the regular Operations meetings.

 The team expertise is also available for preparation of specific documentation which targets specific middleware usage on the EGI infrastructure and which reaches beyond the standard documentation provided by technology providers.
 Unlike PY2 there was no strong demand for such documentation in PY3, though.